tomahawkins/volleyball/strategy.md

 # Strategies, Tactics, and Theories

+# Expectations

-# Strategic Hierarchy
+# Core Strategies

 1. Core Strategies
-2. Core Tactics
-3. Founding Theories
+2. Founding Theories

-Core strategies is this list that guides everything else.

-Core tactics are specific game play tactics observed by the team.
-Each is given a name to be called out in feedback.
-See Middle Loop Feedback.
+3. Derived Tactics

+Core strategies are our guiding principles of how we approach the game.

-Founding theories are ideas about the game that are thought to be true.
+Founding theories are precerived truths about the game, which will shift, change, and grow, as our understanding improves and matures.

-However, they may not be.
-Therefore the founding theories must evolve as our understand of the game improves.
+Derived tactices are specific methods based on the founding theories designed to increase our chance of success at game time.

-# Core Strategies
+## Team Supporting Team

+What can I do to help my team get better?

+Everyone has a bad day.
+Help them out.

+Team spirit.
+Team apperal for every practice and travel.

 ## Intentional Practice